qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

    Proxy-settings in |qg|

-* |checkbox| :guilabel:`Use proxy for web access` and define host, port, user, and password.
+* |checkbox| :guilabel:`Use proxy for web access` and define 'Host', 'Port', 'User', and 'Password'.
 * Set the :menuselection:`Proxy type -->` according to your needs.

   * :menuselection:`Default Proxy -->`: Proxy is determined based on the application